UniversityOfPlymouth-Electronics/Embedded-Systems/getting_started/software-tools.md

 }
 ```

-I personally like to have the option of either compiler.
+I personally like to have the option of using either compiler.

 ## PuTTY Serial Terminal
 This is useful and may be used at different times